Constructing Linear Encoders with Good Spectra: General Principles for Constructing Good Linear Source-Channel Encoders

-for all $P \in \mathcal{P}_n(\mathcal{X}) \backslash \{P_{0^n}\}$ and all $Q \in \mathcal{P}_m(\mathcal{Y})$.
-To distinguish good linear codes for JSCC from good linear codes in other contexts, we say that $F$ is SCC-good.
-It is clear that SCC-good linear codes are asymptotically SCC-good.
-By Proposition~\ref{pr:SpectrumPropertyOfFunctions}, we also have an alterative condition:
+for all $P \in \mathcal{P}_n^*$ and $Q \in \mathcal{P}_m$.
+To distinguish good linear encoders for JSCC from good linear encoders in other contexts, we say that $F$ is SCC-good.
+It is clear that SCC-good linear encoders are asymptotically SCC-good.
+By \citeSpectrumProperty, we also have an alternative condition: